Meet the Artisans

 Founder & CEO

 Having lived in three different continents so far, Karla has grown to love cultures and people from across the globe.
-With a degree in Organizational Management from Colorado Christian University, Karla resides in Westminster, Colorado with her husband and three kids (two of whom are already grown up!).
-As a family, they love traveling around the world, but especially to the MineField Village where they spend each summer loving on children, serving, and helping with the development of this precious place.
+With a degree in Organizational Management from Colorado Christian University, Karla resides in Westminster, Colorado with her husband and three kids (all of whom are already grown up!).
+As a family, they love traveling around the world, but especially to Cambodia where they spend lots of time loving on children, serving, and helping with the development of this precious place.

 Jordan